lectures2248/Learn-Flutter/Flutter_getx_api_call/readme.md

 This is a named constructor.
 The `required` keyword means all four fields must be provided when you create a PostModel object.
 You cannot create a PostModel with missing data.
 This prevents bugs.

 ### What Is a Factory Constructor?
+  A factory constructor is a special constructor that does some work before creating and returning an object — unlike a         regular constructor which just directly creates one.
+In our case, that "work" is reading values out of a JSON dictionary     and packaging them into a clean PostModel object.

 ```dart
 factory PostModel.fromJson(Map<String, dynamic> json) {